mpg-age-bioinformatics/flaski/README.md

 ## Credits

 Flaski was build using the [Bootstrap admin theme](https://github.com/BlackrockDigital/startbootstrap-sb-admin-2) created by Start Bootstrap and the [Font-Awesome](https://github.com/FortAwesome/Font-Awesome) toolkit.
-Please consult the respective projects for licence information.
+Please consult the respective projects for license information.

 The Bioinformatics Core Facility of the Max Planck Institute for Biology of Ageing, Cologne, Germany.